July 02, 2018

 Emblems

-There are reproduction metal Olympian emblems but they can be easily identified due to their crude flat design, which lacks any detail in depth, see example below:
+Emblem collectors should beware as there are reproduction metal Olympian emblems but they can be easily identified due to their crude flat design, which lacks any detail in depth, see example below:

 This is a reproduction Olympian emblem ms